NithyaDayalan/DL-Transfer-Learning/README.md

-## DL- Developing a Neural Network Classification Model using Transfer Learning
+## EXP- 4 - Developing a Neural Network Classification Model using Transfer Learning

 ### AIM
 To develop an image classification model using transfer learning with VGG19 architecture for the given dataset.